Contrast-Security-OSS/join-the-team/challenges.md

 # About the Code Challenges
 We have a couple of code challenges designed to give you the opportunity to showcase your skills.
 We love to see creativity, originality and simplicity of design.
-All of our projects involve some creativity, research, interest in data, automation and of course amazing instructions.
+All of our projects involve some creativity, research, interest in data, automation and of course, amazing instructions.
 Please make sure to write the most incredible and informative README.md files you can imagine.

 There are tons of amazing open and free data sets to play with.
 Here are a few for inspiration: